ZoinerTejada/hdinsight-docs/hdinsight-etl-at-scale.md

 ---
 # ETL at Scale
-Organizations that have terabytes of poly-structured data that needs to be curated and stored have often had deep issues using non-hadoop ETL tools.
-Hadoop is very good at bringing in massive amounts of data while maintaining a consistant level of performance while the data load increases.
-Hadoop is particularly good at processing files, whether they be video, text, sensor logs, or transactional records.

-HDInsight allows organizations to stop ignoring data, simply because cleaning it would be cost-prohibitive, time consuming, or would too quickly hit a performance ceiling.
-By analyzing all data available, decision-makers can better assess market position, competitive threats, sales forcasts, and marketing strategies.
+Extract, Transform and Load (ETL) is the process by which data is acquired from the various sources, collected in a standard location, cleansed and processed and ultimately loaded into a datastore from which it can be queried.
 Legacy ETL processes import data, clean it in place, and then store it in a relational data engine.
-Once there, aggregate tables will be created by hand using another tool, sometimes the same ETL tool, and sometimes using some type of SQL.

-Creating these processes have the following challenges:

-* Developing ETL solutions can take very long time.

-* Executing ETL packages can take a long time.
+With HDInsight, a wide variety of Hadoop ecosystem components are enabled to support performing ETL, and due to the scalable nature of HDInsight in terms of storage and processing, support performing ETL at scale.

-* Executing failing portions of the process can be difficult.
+The use of HDInsight in the ETL process can be summarized by this pipeline:

-* Any error in a text file requires strong resiliency in the ETL package to correct and log errors, then notify the appropriate people.

-* The average data analyst complains that 80 - 90% of their time goes to data cleaning, while the remaining time is dedicated to data analysis.

-In HDInsight, ETL processes usually span multiple tools, technologies, and products.
-Due to the flexibility of HDInsight, the process can be created in many different ways.
-This article doesn't seek to be the definitive guide on every Hadoop-based ETL process.
-Rather it outlines a typical process and introduces the individual product, one at a time, with an emphasis on how each product scales.

-With that in mind, the process HDInsight ETL process might look like this:

 ![HDInsight ETL Overview](./media/hdinsight-etl-at-scale/hdinsight-etl-at-scale-overview.png)

+The sections that follow explore each of the ETL phases and the components utilized.

+## Orchestration

+Spanning across all phases of the ETL pipeline is orchestration.
+ETL jobs in HDInsight often involved several different products working in conjunction with each other.
+You might use Hive to clean some portion of the data, while Pig cleans another portion.
+You might use Azure Data Factory to load data into Azure SQL Database from Azure Data Lake Store.

+Orechestration is needed to run the appropriate job at the appropriate time.

+### Oozie

+Apache Oozie is a workflow/coordination system that manages Hadoop jobs.
+It runs within an HDInsight cluster and is integrated with the Hadoop stack.
+It supports Hadoop jobs for Apache MapReduce, Apache Pig, Apache Hive, and Apache Sqoop.
+It can also be used to schedule jobs that are specific to a system, such as Java programs or shell scripts.

+For more information, see [Use Oozie with Hadoop to define and run a workflow on HDInsight](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-use-oozie-linux-mac)

+For a deep dive showing how to use Oozie to drive an end-to-end pipeline, see [Operationalize the Data Pipeline](hdinsight-operationalize-data-pipeline.md)

+### Azure Data Factory

+Azure Data Factory provides orchestration capabilities in the form of platform-as-a-service.
+It is a cloud-based data integration service that allows you to create data-driven workflows in the cloud for orchestrating and automating data movement and data transformation.
+Using Azure Data Factory, you can create and schedule data-driven workflows (called pipelines) that can ingest data from disparate data stores, process/transform the data by using compute services such as Azure HDInsight Hadoop, Spark, Azure Data Lake Analytics, Azure Batch, and Azure Machine Learning, and publish output data to data stores such as Azure SQL Data Warehouse for business intelligence (BI) applications to consume.

+For more information on Azure Data Factory, see the [documentation](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-introduction).

-## File Storage And Result Storage
+## Ingest File Storage And Result Storage

-Files are typically loaded into a location in Azure and left there.
-As stated above, files can be any format, but typically they are CSVs.
-Both Azure services listed only charge for the data that you actually use.
-Neither service charges for compute time.
+Source data files are typically loaded into a location in Azure Storage or Azure Data Lake Store.
+As stated above, files can be any format, but typically they are flat files like CSVs.

 ### Azure Storage